"The Official Organization for All Indiana Beekeepers"

 June 17, 2017 is our next beekeeping event for The Beekeepers of Indiana.
 We will be hosted at the Purdue Apiary by Dr. Greg Hunt and Krispn Given.
 If you've never attended this event, you are in for a great day of outdoor fun.
 Along with a super guest speaker, Dr. Debbie Delaney, we have planned several breakout sessions for beginners, intermediate and advanced.
 This is around live bees, so bring what ever protective clothing your comfortable with.

 Click here to see the tentative agenda and click here for directions to the apiary.
 Folder pickup starts at 7:00 a.m.
 (EST), with social hour between 8:00 a.m. and 9:00 a.m. and the program concluding at 4:00 p.m.

 Swarms are more prevalent in the Spring; however, anytime a hive is overcrowded they may swarm.
+What's the difference between a swarm and a cut out or trap out?
+See a short explanation below.
 If you need to find someone interested in removing swarms check out the Swarm Call List link below.
-What's the difference between a swarm and a cut out or trap out?
+If you have bees in a structure, check out the Cut Out List link below.

-Here is a Swarm Call List of Indiana Beekeepers Association by county along with name and contact numbers.
+Here is a Cut Out List of beekeepers in the The Beekeepers of Indiana that will do cut outs.
+The List is by county along with name and contact numbers.

 The Bee Informed Partnership is a 5 year effort funded by USDA/NIFA (U.S. Department of Agriculture/National Institute of Food and Agriculture).
 It is a large collaboration between research institutions, Universities, and beekeepers from all over the country.